 Under this category, those factors are referred that have the potential to hurt the reputation or the performance of an organization.
 They are the external factors on which an organization has no control but it may consider putting in place a contingency plan in order to mitigate its impact to some extent if they occur.
-For instance, drought poses a serious threat for any agricultural based economy as it may potentially reduce or completely damage the crop yield.
+For instance, drought poses a serious threat to any agricultural-based economy as it may potentially reduce or completely damage the crop yield.

 Advantages of SWOT Analysis in Business

 - It can be applied to an organization, an individual, or a team for setting up objectives for strategic planning.

 - It involves multi-level analysis that provides valuable information about an organization by looking at each of the four elements of the SWOT analysis.

 - It requires the combination of both qualitative and quantitative information which eventually warrants data integration from multiple sources that helps in improving the enterprise-level planning.

 - It does not require any technical skills nor training, rather it can be conducted by anyone who has the knowledge of the business in question.

 - It is also a low-cost technique as there is no requirement of hiring an external highly paid consultant.

 - It is a simple method that can be conducted in a relatively shorter period of time vis-à-vis other problem-solving techniques.

 - It can help in identifying the core competencies of an organization.

 - It can help in understanding the past, present, and future such the past and current information can be used to chalk out the future plans.

 Disadvantages of SWOT Analysis

 - Since it does not use any weight for the factors, it fails to provide any mechanism to rank the significance of one factor over others.
 As such, it is very difficult to ascertain the true impact of any factor on the overall objective.

 - It makes each factor one-dimensional as it which categorizes them as a strength, weakness, opportunity, or threat.
 As such, each attribute or factor apparently has only one one-dimensional effect on the problem being analyzed.